Víctor Martínez (baseball): 2016

 On April 6, 2016, Martínez became the first player in modern Major League history to hit a pinch-hit home run in his team's first two regular-season games of the season.
 He was the first player to do so since at least 1914, and the only player to achieve this feat hitting one home run from each side of the plate.
 On April 20, Martínez recorded his 1,000th career RBI, becoming the fifth Venezuelan-born player in MLB history to reach the milestone.

 Martínez was named the American League Player of the Week for the week ending May 1, 2016.
-Martinez batted .519 (14-for-27) for the week with three home runs, five doubles, eight RBIs and eight runs scored.
+Martinez batted .519 (14-for-27) for the week with three home runs, five doubles, 8 RBIs and eight runs scored.
 It was the first Player of the Week award for Martínez since May 15, 2011, and his fifth award overall.
-On May 11 against the Washington Nationals during Max Scherzer's 20-strikeout game, Martínez went a perfect 5-for-5.
+On May 11 against the Washington Nationals during Max Scherzer's 20-strikeout game, Martínez still managed to finish the game 3-for-4.
 On June 16 against the Kansas City Royals, Martinez hit three home runs in a game for the second time in his career.
 The first two came from the right side of the plate against Royals starter Danny Duffy, and the third was hit from the left side against reliever Chien-Ming Wang.
 Victor's only other three-homer game came on July 16, 2004, against the Seattle Mariners.
 Martínez became the first Tigers player to hit a home run from each side of the plate in the same game since Carlos Guillén in 2009.

-Martinez finished the 2016 season with a .289 batting average, 27 home runs and 86 RBI.
+Martinez finished the 2016 season with a .289 batting average, 27 home runs and 86 RBI in 154 games.
 He had the slowest baserunning sprint speed of all major league players, at 22.6 feet/second.

 2017

 On June 15, 2017, Martínez was replaced with a pinch runner in the seventh inning after complaining about a fast heartbeat, dizziness, and cold sweats.
 He ended up hospitalized with an irregular heartbeat and was placed on the 10-day disabled list the next day.

 On July 7, Martínez recorded his 2,000th career hit with a single off Carlos Carrasco of the Cleveland Indians, becoming the ninth active player to reach the milestone.

 On August 27, Martínez was again placed on the 10-day disabled list due to the irregular heartbeat symptoms returning.
 On September 2, it was revealed that Martínez would undergo cardiovascular surgery due to his irregular heartbeat, effectively ending his 2017 season.
-He played in 107 games in 2017, hitting .255 with 10 home runs and 47 RBIs.
+He played in 107 games in 2017, hitting .255 with 10 home runs and 47 RBI.
 He had the second-slowest baserunning sprint speed of all major league players, at 22.6 feet/second.